 responders and/or ranging sessions.
 Again, methods for association and assignment of IRKs are not defined

+in this standard but may be carried out using higher layer methods.

+Change the text on page p.80 l.11 as follows:

-in this standard but may be carried out using higher layer methods.For an incoming secure Compact frame that is marked as resolved (as described in 10.38.9.2.1), the
+For an incoming secure Compact frame that is marked as resolved (as described in 10.38.9.2.1), the

 corresponding security key can be identified based on the extended address that is mapped to the IRK used

-to resolve the RPA_hash of the frame.
+to resolve the value of the RPA_hash field of the frame.

+Change the text on page p.92 l.4 as follows:

 The RPA Prand field shall be set as specified in 10.38.9.2.1.
 During initialization phase, the value of

-RPA Prand as conveyed in this Compact frame shall be used to compute the RPA Hash used in subsequent
+RPA Prand as conveyed in this Compact frame shall be used to compute the values of the RPA Hash fields used in subsequent

 Compact frames, until the initiator transmits another Advertising Poll Compact frame.

+Change the text on page p.97 l.17 as follows:

 The RPA Prand field shall be set as specified in 10.38.9.2.1.
 In the scope of a ranging round, the value of

-RPA_prand as conveyed in this frame shall be used to compute the RPA_hash used in all subsequent
+RPA_prand as conveyed in this frame shall be used to compute the values of the RPA Hash fields used in all subsequent

 frames, until the initiator transmits another One-to-one Poll Compact frame or a One-to-many Poll